 Cindy Code is president of B Communications, a green industry consulting and communications firm.
 For more than 22 years she has been a proactive communicator and journalist within the green industry community.
 Code’s reputation was established through her two-decade tenure at Lawn & Landscape magazine.
 In her roles as editor, account manager, publisher and Internet content manager, she was a respected communicator and active participant within the industry.
 Code joined GIE Media after graduating from Ohio University’s E.W.
 Scripps School of Journalism with a Bachelor of Science degree in journalism.
 She is an award-winning journalist honored by the Turf & Ornamental Communicators Association, the American Society of Business Press Editors and the Cleveland Press Club for her numerous contributions to the field.
 In addition to being Executive Director of Project EverGreen and manages communications and Web content for a number of green industry clients.

-Michael also previously served as a green industry advisor to the Golf Course Superintendents Association of America, (GCSAA) and PLANET legacy industry associations, as well as vice-president of the Turf & Ornamental Communicators Association (TOCA).
+Joyce also previously served as a green industry advisor to the Golf Course Superintendents Association of America, (GCSAA) and PLANET legacy industry associations, as well as vice-president of the Turf & Ornamental Communicators Association (TOCA).

-Michael has a B.A. in English Literature, Arts & Sciences from The University of Pennsylvania, and executive certificates in Business Management from The Wharton School of the University of Pennsylvania, and in Marketing Strategy from INSEAD – International School of Advanced Business Studies, Fontainebleau, France.
+Joyce has a B.A. in English Literature, Arts & Sciences from The University of Pennsylvania, and executive certificates in Business Management from The Wharton School of the University of Pennsylvania, and in Marketing Strategy from INSEAD – International School of Advanced Business Studies, Fontainebleau, France.